Sustainability (Minor)

 Course has prerequisites

-Four of the required six courses must be taken at the 3000/4000 level.
+A minimum of 15 credits must be completed toward the minor and half of credits in the minor must be taken at the 3000/4000 level.
 No more than six credits may double count with the student’s major.

 Request Information